mathski/visualmimo/README.md

 To run on a computer, `cd` to the `jni` directory and run `make`, then `./simulator`.

+## Test Bench
+The test bench is in `bench` (currently in the analytics brand).
+The project uses Maven, so you must right click on it > Configure > Make Maven Project (Eclipse, assuming Maven project installed).
+It utilizes VLCj to do video outputs, and directly references the server-side image generation.

 ## Current hacks

 - At the time of writing, Android Studio / gradle support for NDK is limited to projects that don't include libraries.
 The gradle config thus disables the NDK compile and manually runs `ndk-compile` when building the project.